OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/zos_lib.md

 title: Using the OpenZeppelin SDK programmatic library
 ---

-OpenZeppelin SDK has a JavaScript library.
+The OpenZeppelin SDK has a JavaScript library.
 It is mainly used by the `openzeppelin` command-line interface, which is the recommended way to use the OpenZeppelin SDK; but this library can also be used directly to operate OpenZeppelin SDK projects when a programmatic interface is preferred or more flexibility and lower-level